 The ECO is a successor to the RCD (Regional Cooperation for Development) formed by three countries - Pakistan, Iran and Turkey.
 It became the ECO in 1985 and later it was joined by the six former Soviet republics with Muslim majority and Afghanistan.
-It was hoped that the ten states could achieve a good deal by way of economic cooperation in view of their large natural resources, particularly gas and oil, but they could not achieve much.
-It has been more like its larger political brother, the OIC, whose performance has also been insignificant compared to the rhetoric at its sessions.
+It was hoped that the ten states could achieve a good deal by way of economic cooperation in view of their large natural resources and large populations.